Sarah Bäckman

-Sarah Bäckman (born 8 December 1991) is a Swedish real estate broker and former professional wrestler and arm wrestler.
+Sarah Bäckman (born 8 December 1991) is a bodybuilder and Swedish real estate broker and former professional wrestler and arm wrestler.
 She is a former eight-time World Arm Wrestling Champion.
 Bäckman also competed as "Spirit" on the Swedish version of MGM Television's Gladiators franchise.
 From 2013 to 2014, Bäckman was signed to WWE, working in their developmental territory NXT.

 Arm wrestling career

 Bäckman began arm wrestling at age 14.
 She is one of the most decorated women's arm wrestlers in the world.
 An eight-time World Arm Wrestling Champion, eight-time European Arm Wrestling Champion and 11-time Swedish Arm Wrestling Champion.
 She retired from arm wrestling to pursue a wrestling career in May 2013 when she decided to sign with WWE.

 Sarah has resumed professional arm wrestling after the release of her contract from WWE in 2014.
 She has won several championships and titles since and is still current and better than ever.